tysonanderson/infiniwall/README.md

 ![heartrate graph](/docs/climbing_wall.jpg)

 ## project status
-While one persistent bug lingers on, the code base is stable, and I have been happily using variations of it myself for years.
+While one persistent issue lingers on (likely in the closed-source microprocessor firmware itself), the code base is stable, and I have been happily using variations of it myself for years.

 ## basic operation
 The code allows for control of the climbing wall's two motors:
   - one for speed
   - one for incline

 This allows for the creation of workout sessions that follow pre-scripted sequences.
-As well as session which are not pre-scripted, such as using the climber's real time heart-rate to dynamically adjust the speed or slope of the climbing wall.
+As well as session which are not pre-scripted, such as using the climber's real time heart-rate to dynamically adjust the speed or incline of the climbing wall.

 ## logging and graphs: